C-J-logoTHE CORRUPTION OF THE SOUTH AFRICAN JUDICIARY

 ----

-Waglay JP obliged his judicial chum by dismissing the petition on the turn, even before all the prescribed papers had been filed and the matter was ripe for decision; without considering its merits – such as the trial judge's most basic mistake in misallocating the final burden of proof (which he conceded afterwards, and LASA itself admitted), completely vitiating his judgment, just for starters – and without the involvement, let alone concurrence, of the other two two appeal judges, Davis and Sutherland JJA, falsely named in the fraudulently issued dismissal order, who in truth were presiding in different courts in distant cities when the decision was allegedly taken en banc.
+Waglay JP promptly obliged his judicial chum by dismissing the petition on the turn, even before all the prescribed papers had been filed and the matter was ripe for decision; without considering its merits -- such as the trial judge's most basic mistake in misallocating the final burden of proof (which he conceded afterwards, and LASA itself admitted), completely vitiating his judgment, just for starters -- and without the involvement, let alone concurrence, of the other two two appeal judges, Davis and Sutherland JJA, falsely named in the fraudulently issued dismissal order, who in truth were presiding in different courts in distant cities when the decision was allegedly taken en banc.

 How do you suppose KwaZulu-Natal judge Daya Pillay J reacted to the clearcut documentary evidence of all this?
 By recoiling in horror at the rank judicial corruption in the court she used to work in, described and vouched in the application papers before her?
-Or by reflexively closing ranks around her former judicial colleague Waglay JP and by vindictively gunning down the messenger reporting it?
+Or by reflexively closing ranks around her former judicial brother Waglay JP and by vindictively gunning down the messenger reporting it?
 Find out here.

-Brink wrote repeatedly to no avail to then-JSC chairperson Mogoeng CJ (now retired) and then-JCC chairperson Zondo DCJ (now CJ) to protest the JCC's unlawful and unconstitutional failure to decide his capital complaints against Mlambo and Waglay JJP.
+Brink wrote repeatedly to no avail to then-JSC chairperson Mogoeng CJ (now retired) and then-JCC chairperson Zondo DCJ to protest the JCC's unlawful and unconstitutional failure to decide his capital complaints against Mlambo and Waglay JJP.
 (Scroll down the linked page to 'Correspondence'.)
 Most important is the first letter (with its annexures) to Mogoeng CJ.

 In January 2025, Brink wrote yet again, now to current JSC chairperson Maya CJ, about the JCC's failure to decide his complaint against Waglay JP; and Patricia Goliath DJP's undated decision of it was 'found' by the JSC Secretary in the case file a couple of weeks later.
 Brink's letter to Maya CJ; Goliath's truly pathetic, perverse decision; and Brink's very forthright notice of appeal soon after in March and then equally forthright submissions on the merits are linked here.
-The matter is pending.

 ----